michaeljosephwatson/beggar-my-neighbour/README.md

 + If the responding player does not get a face card then the player who placed the face card gets the pack.
 + The aim of the game is to get the whole pack.

-Example interaction: 2 players, player 1 places a queen of hearts, player 2 then places a 3 of clubs and then a jack of spades, then player 1 places a 5 of diamonds.
+*Example interaction:* 2 players, player 1 places a queen of hearts, player 2 then places a 3 of clubs and then a jack of spades, then player 1 places a 5 of diamonds.
 This is not a face card so player 2 takes the pack and then leads the next interaction.

 Currently can play against the computer.

-To play the game clone repository and run `python3 play_game.py'
+To play the game clone repository and run 'python3 play_game.py'